 Social Landlords manage all aspects of their business so that:

-• Tenants, owners and other customers receive services that provide continually improving value for the rent and other charges they pay.
+Tenants, owners and other customers receive services that provide continually improving value for the rent and other charges they pay.

 The Scottish Housing Regulator (SHR) is the regulatory body for social landlords.
 The SHR monitors and assesses performance and regulatory